pymor/pymor/docs/source/tutorial_vectorarray.md

 and {attr}`~pymor.operators.interface.Operator.range` space of {{ Operators }} or as the {attr}`~pymor.models.interface.Model.solution_space` of {{ Models }}.
-In the following, we will work with {{ NumpyVectorArrays }} that internally store the vectors as a two-dimensional NumPy arrays.
+In the following, we will work with {{ NumpyVectorArrays }} that internally store the vectors as two-dimensional NumPy arrays.
 The corresponding {{ VectorSpace }} is called {{ NumpyVectorSpace }}.
 To make a {{ NumpyVectorSpace }}, we need to specify the dimension of the contained vectors: